-To verify the correctness of the proposed chosen-plaintext attack, a large number of experiments have been carried out on plain-images of various sizes.
+To verify the effectiveness of the proposed chosen-plaintext attack, a large number of experiments have been performed using plain-images of various sizes.
 Here a typical example is shown.
-In this experiment, the secret parameters of CECRT are as follows: $(n_1, n_2, n_3, n_4)=(311, 313, 317, 293)$, $(x_0, y_0)=(0.0394, 0.001)$ and $(a_1, a_2, b_1,b_2, b_3)=(-0.95, $ $-1.3, -0.45, 2.4, 1.05)$, which is the key configuration used in \cite{Zhu:CRT:SPIC13}.
-The available source for breaking the sub-key on confusion of CECRT is the binary image ``Bricks'' of size $512\times 512$ and the corresponding cipher-image, which is shown in Fig.~\ref{figure:encryptpeppers}, where four consecutive pixels are used to denote one cipher-element, and the width is the same as that of plain-image.
+In this experiment, the secret parameters of CECRT are chosen as follows: $(n_1, n_2, n_3, n_4)=(311, 313, 317, 293)$, $(x_0, y_0)=(0.0394, 0.001)$ and $(a_1, a_2, b_1,b_2, b_3)=(-0.95, $ $-1.3, -0.45, 2.4, 1.05)$, which is the key configuration used in \cite{Zhu:CRT:SPIC13}.
+The available information for breaking the confusion sub-key in CECRT includes the binary image ``Bricks'' of size $512\times 512$ and the corresponding cipher-image.
+They are depicted in Fig.~\ref{figure:encryptpeppers}, where four consecutive pixels are used to denote one cipher-element, and the width is the same as that of the plain-image.